 I also love how Abbey doesn’t suddenly realize that her “real” life with Jimmy was perfect after all.
 Rather, her life in the alternate reality helps her realize how the relationship became strained in the first place.
 Much like going on a retreat helps you understand your life better, living in an alternate life gives Abbey the distance needed to better understand what happened in her “real” life.

 I loved so much about this novel, and will be keeping it on my shelves as a fun means of escape every now and then.
 It’s just plain fun and perfect summer reading.
 I highly recommend it for anyone looking for a light-hearted, breezy read, and for anyone who’s ever pulled at their hair after a long day and wondered, “what if?”

-Thank you to Random House of Canada for a copy of this book in exchange for an honest review.
+Thank you to Hachette Book Group Canada for an Advanced Reading Copy of this book in exchange for an honest review.